Who are you?

 Lord Byron, from the perspective of the nine key women in his life.
 Thus, Byron’s Women.
 To call him ‘mad, bad and dangerous to know’ is probably an understatement.
 I wanted to write a feminist account of the emotional (and possibly physical) damage that he caused them, but also to explore the psyche and outlook of a remarkable series of people.

+I’m currently writing a new account of the abdication, called The Crown In Crisis.
+It’s been fascinating to research and write, and it should be out in 2020, all being well.
+Future plans?
 I’d like to write about Peter O’Toole, who I think is a much-misunderstood and remarkable figure.
 In fact, I gave an interview to the Guardian about my plans for the book, which can be read here.
-And I’m planning to co-write a book about rakes, which should be both thrilling and revelatory.
+And I have another interesting political rake from the twentieth century in my sights, too.

 What else do you do apart from write about literature?